 A person's intention is the willingness to try to do something from a behavior from himself (Ajzen, 1991; 2005; Bobek & Hatfield, 2003).
-Al Jaffri Saad and Haniffa (2014) found intention to be a mediating variable between the influence of subjective attitudes and norms on Zakat compliance behavior.
-With that, the literature on intention in previous studies supports the positive relationship between intention and Zakat compliance behavior.
-Therefore, this study also expects intention to be used as the closest determinant of professional Zakat compliance behavior.
+Al Jaffri Saad and Haniffa (2014) found intention as a mediator variable between the influence of subjective attitudes and norms on zakat compliance behavior.
+With that, the literature on intention in previous studies supports the positive relationship between intention and zakat compliance behavior.
+Therefore, this study also expects intention to be used as the closest determinant of professional zakat compliance behavior.